mebobby2/social-multiplication/README.md

 The key to making this kind of services work in a microservices infrastructure is to apply proper load balancing to them. to do that, we usually need to go a level deep, and use solutions such as an infrastructure Dns load balancer, in which for example our gateway located at http://gateway.ourwebapp.com is backed by three different server instances.
 Most cloud providers offer these services out of the box, and we can also implement it by ourselves with tools like nginx.

+### Scaling Microservices
+One of the most critical things when we start working with scalable systems is that we need to be aware of some important basic concepts when designing our microservices.

+#### Databases and Stateless Services
+Our services need to be stateless, meaning that they shouldn’t keep any data or state in memory.
+Otherwise, we need to have *session affinity*.

+In our system, the databases are embedded in the services, thus preventing us from scaling up correctly.
+Every instance of our service shouldn’t have its own database since that would cause retrieving different data per request.
+All instances need to keep their data in the same place, in the same, shared database server.

+#### Event-Driven Architecture and Load Balancing
+You need to make sure only one instance of a microservice processes an event triggered.
+Every service instance should act as a worker that connects to a shared queue in RabbitMQ.
+Only one instance consumes each event, processes it, and stores the result in the shared database.

 ## Trouble Shooting
 ### No separate test db